ToBeContinued4/i3setup/README.md

-# i3setup
-This is my setup for i3
+This is my setup for i3 (for Arch)